HTTPArchive/almanac.httparchive.org/src/content/en/2019/page-weight.md

   <figcaption>Figure 4.
 Page weight on desktop broken down by resource type</figcaption>
 </figure>

-### Page Weight Over Time
+### Page weight over time

-Over the past year the median size of a desktop site increased by 434KB, and the median size of a mobile site increased by 179KB.
+Over the past year the median size of a desktop site increased by 434 KB, and the median size of a mobile site increased by 179 KB.
 Images are overwhelmingly driving this increase.

 #### Mobile